BeamMW/docs-gitbook/cli/README.md

 ### Exporting miner key

-The`miner_key`is a secret key that miners can use to collect their miner rewards.&#x20;
+The`miner_key`is a secret key that miners can use to collect their miner rewards.

 To export your`miner_key`, enter the following command: